Guidelines and Policies

 Stated meetings of the Graduate Department of Religion Faculty are held regularly during the academic year.
 Special meetings may be called by the Chair, by the Graduate Policy and Admissions Committee, or by six Faculty members upon petition.
 Business is conducted according to Robert’s Rules of Order.
 A quorum is constituted by one-third of the membership, not counting members on leave of absence.

-The two Graduate Department of Religion Student Representatives, in addition to being members of the Graduate Policy and Admissions Committee (Section 4), attend—with voice but not vote—the portion of Faculty meetings when policy and other regular business matters are considered.
-In addition, when any student elects to be present for the Faculty discussion of her or his own dissertation proposal, this portion of the meeting is open to graduate student observers (without voice or vote), subject to the concurrence of the candidate.
+Students do not attend GDR faculty meetings, though a student may be present for a Faculty discussion of her or his own dissertation proposal.
+In such a case, this portion of the meeting is open to graduate student observers (without voice or vote), subject to the concurrence of the candidate.
 Faculty action on any proposal is taken in a closed session at the end of the open discussion.
 When students elect not to be present for the discussion of their own proposals, this discussion and the ensuing action take place during closed session.